Davao Death Squad: Involvement of Rodrigo Duterte

 On December 14, 2016, Senator Leila de Lima reminded the public that the president's admission to committing murder is grounds for impeachment under the Philippine's current constitution.
 De Lima said this in response to Duterte publicly commenting that he had killed drug suspects when he was Mayor of Davao.
 In March 2017, De Lima was arrested due to allegations that she was accepting bribes from prisoners while she was Justice Secretary.
 Many international organizations and Filipino citizens voiced their concern regarding the arrest of Senator De Lima.
 Since she is an outspoken critic of Duterte and his war on drugs, many believe that is why she was arrested.
 Duterte's administration claimed that the reason for De Lima's arrest was due to the alleged bribes she received from imprisoned drug lords in order to allow them to continue to operate behind bars, and not her opinion on Duterte.
+During that time it was revealed that the killings under Duterte as mayor of Davao City from 300 from the late 1990's-2005 to 700 deaths in a three year period from 2005-2008 timeframe.

 As of January 2020, the International Criminal Court confirmed that an investigation into Duterte's involvement with the death squads was ongoing, despite the Philippines having withdrawn from the ICC in 2018, because it continued to have jurisdiction over crimes committed when the country was still a member.
 Duterte withdrew the Philippines one month after the opening of the investigation.

 In 2024, alleged hitman Edgar Matobato left the country with his wife and two stepchildren via identity fraud and fake passport, posing as a gardener.
+Duterte admitted to maintaining and directing the squad in Senate hearing in October 2024.

-As of 2025 the former President Rodrigo Duterte is being held in the Netherlands for "Crimes against Humanity".
-The International Criminal courts has factored in the Dutere Administration's alleged role in the Davao Death squad.
-Also as of 2025 there have been rallies organized by the current vice-president of the Philippines Sara Duterte to get Rodrigo Duterte free on Humanitarian grounds.
+As of 2025, the former President Rodrigo Duterte has been arrested and transferred to the Netherlands to face trial for alleged crimes against humanity.
+The Prosecutor of the International Criminal Court released a statement affirming that the Duterte administration's alleged role in the Davao Death squad will be factored into their argument.
+Subsequently, rallies in The Hague, Malaysia, and Melbourne to have the charges dropped on humanitarian grounds were attended and organized by Sara Duterte, who is both the current Vice President of the Philippines and his daughter.

+As of 2026 the International Criminal Court investigating the ties between the Dutertes and the Davao Death Squad.